Bishop Briggs: 2019: Champion

 In October 2019, Briggs released three songs as singles ("Champion", "Tattooed On My Heart" and "Jekyll & Hide") from her second studio album, Champion.
 In November, Briggs released the song "Someone Else" as part of the album.
 The album was then released on 8 November.
+The first single (and title track) received nearly 30 million streams on Spotify and third single "Jekyll & Hide" nearly 20 million.